C451/Super-Brain-Wallet/README.md

 1. Go to the app: https://localhost:8888
 2. Disable the network.
 Turn off your router to be sure!
 3. Draw the damn image.
-Be fvcking creative, black square wont do the trick.
+Be fvcking creative, black square won't cut it.
 Don't forget to remember it really good.
 4. Use your go-to password.
 Or any good password, really.
 5. Press *GENERATE* button.
 6. Feed the seed phrase to your hardware wallet (Ledger, Trezor, you know it...)